Collaborative research | Living Labs

 - Research into the most sustainable way of drying hands in the toilets.

 - Research into heat stress in the Mercator building.

 - Research into sustainability knowledge among students.

-Would you also like to do research on sustainability within the RUG?
-We have the following questions you can get started with:
+Would you also like to do research on sustainability within the UG?
+We have the following questions you could get started with in your programme:

 - Reducing light pollution in Zernike